 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Cancer etiquette is interacting with someone with cancer in friendly, empathetic and appropriate ways.
-It’s showing that you acknowledge what he or she is going through — both physically and emotionally.
+It’s showing that you acknowledge what they are going through — both physically and emotionally.
 It’s the awareness that cancer can affect everything in that person’s life.

 You should respect, too, that everyone responds differently to events and experiences.
 People may not respond the way you would — and that’s OK.
 Accepting this can go a long way in talking with and helping someone you care about who has cancer.

 Cancer etiquette: Do’s

 - Do be connected.
 Simply be there for the person.
 You don’t have to fill spaces with talk.
 Your physical presence lets them know you’re there.
 Silence is OK too if you don’t know what to say.

 - Do listen actively.
 Give them your full attention and make full eye contact.
 Never judge what they say, just listen.
 It often helps to summarize back what they say to be clear and show you’re on the same page.

 - Do help them restore a sense of control in their lives.
 Encourage them to return to doing the things they enjoy, which can help them get back some of the things they feel they lost.
 Their world has changed.
 If it’s possible, it can make all the difference to return to familiar routines — driving, exercising, doing chores or shopping.

 - Do apologize if you say something wrong.
 At one point you’ll likely put your foot in your mouth, which you may sense right away.
 Or the person may tell you.
 If so, simply apologize, humbly and without defensiveness.